Z-Jiang/CS-6140/README.md

 # CS-6140

+The Minimum Vertex cover (MVC) problem is a well known NP-complete problem with numerous applications in computational biology, operations research,the routing and management of resources.
+In this program, this problem has been addressed using different algorithms (Branch & Bound, Approximation, Local Search), evaluating their theoretical and experimental complexities on real world datasets.

 To run this program in terminal, make sure you are at the directory of "6140" folder, then follow these procedures:

 Compile: